How to launch a new business in a pandemic

 Shaw is now CEO of Interjet, Mexico’s third-largest airline.
 He also sits on the board of Nigeria’s Green Africa Airways, which is looking to raise its series B round.
 He advised young companies trying to sustain themselves to make sure they’re taking care of employees and concentrating on payroll.
 Paying employees 50% of their salary, rather than laying people off, can go a long way for folks who aren’t spending as much during the downturn.

 “This is the new normal for the next three to six months,” Shaw said.
-“As an entrepreneur, you’re going to go through highs and lows in the same day — everything I learned about stretching and bootstrapping is valid today.
+“As an entrepreneur, you’re going to go through highs and lows in the same day—everything I learned about stretching and bootstrapping is valid today.
 Remember that this is not a sprint, it’s a marathon.”

 This piece was originally published by the Stanford University Graduate School of Business.